appscot/sails-orientdb/README.md

 # waterline-orientdb

 Waterline adapter for OrientDB.
-[Waterline](https://github.com/balderdashy/waterline) is a Node.js ORM used by Sails.js.
+[Waterline](https://github.com/balderdashy/waterline) is an adapter-based ORM for Node.js with support for mysql, mongo, postgres, redis, orientdb and more.

 > **Warning**
 >